-Harvest Now, Decrypt Later — When Life Finally Reveals Itself
+Harvest Now, Decrypt Later

 Harvest Now, Decrypt Later.

 For now, the data remains opaque.
-It is preserved in hope of future understanding.

-We hear something before we understand it.
+We receive things before we understand them.

-Then years later, without warning, something opens.
+Then years later, without warning, something decrypts.

 A sentence heard in childhood returns with force.